|Nutrition Facts (per serving)|

 In German, blitz means variously "bolt," "lightning," "flash" and more, all conveying the concept of "fast," which is exactly what blitz puff pastry is—a fast version of puff pastry that exists in almost all cuisines.

 It is common to find Viennoiserie, a French word meaning "things from Vienna," at breakfast or tea time in upscale hotels in Eastern Europe.
 Viennoiserie are baked goods made from yeast dough or puff pastry or blitz puff pastry.
 These types of dough are known as laminated doughs, ones that consist of many thin layers of dough separated by butter and produced by repeated folding and rolling.

 This recipe can be doubled or tripled and larger batches can be made with the dough hook of a stand mixer.
-Keep the dough well-chilled when working with it and use as little flour as possible when rolling.
+Keep the dough well-chilled when working with it, and use as little flour as possible when rolling.
 The dough freezes well.
-Use blitz puff pastry in this Cherry Cheese Baskets Recipe.

-- After completing the final 3-fold, wrap the dough in plastic wrap and allow it to firm under refrigeration for at least 1 hour before using.
-The dough will last up to 1 week in the refrigerator or may be frozen for up to 2 months.
+After completing the final 3-fold, wrap the dough in plastic wrap, and allow it to firm under refrigeration for at least 1 hour before using.
+The dough will last up to one week in the refrigerator or may be frozen for up to two months.